 - The Quays – This place was awarded ‘Ireland’s Best Live Entertainment Bar for 2022’.

 - Monroe’s Tavern – Hosts a variety of events as well as live music.

 2. Walk the Salthill Promenade

 The Salthill Promenade is one of the city’s most popular attractions and it’s not hard to see why!
-It’s a coastal walkway that stretches for around 1.9 miles (3 km), and overs spectacular views as it overlooks Galway Bay.
+It’s a coastal walkway that stretches for around 1.9 miles (3 km), and offers spectacular views as it overlooks Galway Bay.
 If it’s a clear day, you’ll even get to see the Aran Islands.